Being a mom involves a lot of worrying. Is he getting enough to eat? Did he poop today? (Seriously, ask any mom…) Is he hot, cold, tired, etc?

 But the more I think about it, the more concerned I get.

 My kids are going to be smarter than your average bear, no doubt about it.
 My DH is a freakin’ genius.
 (No lie.
 Graduated from college with a double major and a 4.0…) I’m not too shabby in the smartz dept, either.
-Though I’m less academically smart, I can play music and cool stuff like that.
+Though I’m less academically smart, I can play music and have some pretty bad ass paint skills.
 I also taught myself to read at age 3.
 So there. lol

 ANYWAY – my special snowflakes are going to be BORED OUT OF THEIR MINDS in public school.